waledroid/IBVS-Eye-In-Hand-SImulation/README.md

   </pre>

 - Use the computed transformations to generate a trajectory for the robot's end effector.
-- Subscribe to the camera images and perform visual servoing.
-- Publish control commands to move the robot's end effector closer to the Aruco tag.

 #### version 1 -->  [viso.py](version1/visual_servoing/scripts/viso.py)
 This realized the DLT method to localize the robot.
 It used solve PnP to get the aruco position,